AnuragVasanwala/gemini-nano-demos/README.md

 - Chrome browser version 138 or later
 - Gemini Nano model support on your device

+### System Requirements

+- **Operating Systems**: Windows 10/11, macOS 11+, ChromeOS, Linux, Android
+- **RAM**: 8GB+ recommended (4GB minimum)
+- **Storage**: At least 22MB free space for models
+- **Processor**: Modern x86-64 or ARM64 processor (less than ~5 years old recommended)

+### Setup & Configuration

+Before using these demos, you'll need to configure Chrome to enable the Gemini Nano APIs:

+#### 1. Enable Chrome Flags

+1. Open `chrome://flags` in your Chrome browser
+2. Search for "Gemini Nano" and enable the following flags:
+   - **Prompt API for Gemini Nano** - Enables the core language model API
+   - **Prompt API for Gemini Nano with Multimodal Input** - Adds support for image input
+   - **Summarization API for Gemini Nano** - Enables text summarization capabilities
+   - **Writer API for Gemini Nano** - Enables text generation capabilities
+   - **Rewriter API for Gemini Nano** - Enables text rewriting capabilities
+3. Search for "Optimization" and enable:
+   - **Optimization Guide On Device Model** - Required for on-device model execution
+4. Click the "Restart" button to apply changes

+#### 2. Update Chrome Components

+1. Open `chrome://components` in your Chrome browser
+2. Find "Optimization Guide On Device Model"
+3. Click "Check for update" and wait for the component to download and install
+4. Restart Chrome if needed

+#### 3. First-Time Model Download

+The first time you use each API, Chrome may need to download the required model files.
+This will happen automatically when you:
+- Click any "Check API Support" button in the demos
+- Use an API for the first time

+> **Note:** Download times vary based on your internet connection and device performance.
+Most models are under 100MB.

 ### Installation

 1. Clone this repository: